ethicsai/ethical-smart-grid/Readme.md

 This will initialize a SmartGrid environment, learning agents that use the QSOM algorithm, and run the simulation for 10 steps (configurable through the `max_step=10` argument).

+To go further, please refer to the [documentation]; the [Custom scenario] and [Adding a new model] pages can be particularly interesting to learn, respectively, how to configure the environment, and how to implement a new learning algorithm.
+Finally, [extending the environment][Extending] allows creating new components (agents' profiles, reward functions, ...) to further customize the environment.

 ## Versioning